-A fuel tank of approximately 350cc capacity is suggested.
+A fuel tank of approximately 350cc capacity for 75AX and 450cc capacity for 95AX is suggested.

-This allows around 10-12 minutes flying time, dependent upon the type of fuel used, the size of propeller and on the amount of full-throttle to part-throttle operation throughout the flight.
+This allows around 10 minutes flying time, dependent upon the type of fuel used, the size of propeller and on the amount of full-throttle to part-throttle operation throughout the flight.